About the Program

 What are the goals and objectives of CUBS?

 The goal of CUBS is to provide data related to the health and well-being of Alaskan toddlers.
-These data will be provided to health-care and education professionals across Alaska to assist them in improving child health.
+These data are provided to public health, health-care and education professionals across Alaska to assist them in improving child health.
 This goal is accomplished through the following objectives:

 - Collect high quality data about the health status and care of Alaskan children at three years of age.